opendatahub-io-contrib/ai-on-openshift/docs/tools-and-applications/airflow/airflow.md

 ## What is it?
 [**Airflow**](https://airflow.apache.org/) is a platform created by the community to programmatically author, schedule and monitor workflows.
-It has become popular because of the wide variety of tasks it can use for building pipelines, thanks to how extendable it is.
-Since it's a Python framework it has also gathered a lot of interest in the Data Science field.
+It has become popular because of how easy it is to use and how extendable it is, covering a wide variety of tasks and allowing you to connect your workflows with virtually any technology.
+Since it's a Python framework it has also gathered a lot of interest from the Data Science field.

 The key features of airflow are: